Sosy Problems: Background and development

 The film was first announced on May 7, 2012, through GMA Network as they plan to release new films monthly.
 The original casts that was first revealed in Philippine Star was composed of Solenn Heussaff, Isabelle Daza, Bianca King while the leading men happened to be Aljur Abrenica and Mikael Daez.
 The newest kapuso star, Benjamin Alves was the latest addition to the cast after signing an exclusive contract to GMA Network and GMA Films.
 Director Mark Reyes was supposed to direct the film because Dominic Zapata was busy with the Boy Pick-Up: The Movie, but in May, Director Reyes was replaced by Andoy Ranay.
-The script was submitted to the Metro Manila Development Authority to be reviewed as potential Film Fest entry.
+The script was submitted to the Metropolitan Manila Development Authority to be reviewed as potential Film Fest entry.
 On June, the film becomes one of the 8 official entries to the 2012 Metro Manila Film Festival.
 It will have its regular screening starting December 25, 2012.
-On September, director Andoy Ranay changed the title from Coño Problems to Sosy Problems.
+In September, director Andoy Ranay changed the title from Coño Problems to Sosy Problems.